7 Ways You Can Afford Solar Today

 Affordable Solar For Homeowners

-Most Australian states offer a range of rebates for homeowners who want to make the upgrade and lower their power bill.
-Rebates are calculated based on the estimated output of the solar system you choose.
-Check which rebates apply in your area on the state government website.
+Most Australian states offer a range of financial incentives for homeowners who want to make the upgrade and lower their power bill.
+These incentives are calculated based on the estimated output of the solar system you choose.
+Check which incentives apply in your area on the state government website.

 2. Redraw or top up your home loan